Almanac: Origin of the phrase

 One etymology report says "The ultimate source of the word is obscure.
 Its first syllable, al-, and its general relevance to medieval science and technology, strongly suggest an Arabic origin, but no convincing candidate has been found".
 Ernest Weekley similarly states of almanac: "First seen in Roger Bacon.
 Apparently from Spanish Arabic, al-manakh, but this is not an Arabic word....The word remains a puzzle."
 Walter William Skeat concludes that the construction of an Arabic origin is "not satisfactory".
 The Oxford English Dictionary similarly says "the word has no etymon in Arabic" but indirect circumstantial evidence "points to a Spanish Arabic al-manākh".
+The Oxford Dictionary of English says that the word origin is "via Old French and medieval Latin from Spanish Arabic al-manāk ('the calendar')".